try except blocks are a built-in function used for debugging.

 When you’re programming, you’ll likely encounter errors, whether they are exceptions or syntax errors.
 Thus, it is always wise to test code before making it part of a more substantial program.
 This is where the try/except blocks come in.

-The try block allows you to test a block of code for errors, and the except block enables you to handle the error.
+The try block allows you to test a block of code for errors, and the except block enables you to handle the error with a user-defined response.
 Here’s an example of the syntax for try/except blocks:-

 try: print(ourVariable) except: print('Error returned')